politecat314/dhivehi-transliteration/README.md

    ```
 4. Run the training notebook `scripts/train.ipynb`

-The current model was trained for 5 epochs with a final validation loss of 0.155982.
+The current model was trained for 5 epochs with a final validation loss of 0.155982.<br>

 ![Loss Plot](static/loss.png)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests.

+### TODO

+- [ ] Add dataset to Hugging Face Hub
+- [ ] Separate training and inference scripts
+- [ ] Fine-tune FLAN-T5 small model using distillation
+- [ ] Retrain using larger dataset (100k samples)
+- [ ] Train model in reverse (latin to dhivehi)

 ## License